Data Entry Guidelines

 Studies that have not considered these suitability checks before submission may not pass quality assurance requirements.

 Flood study data suitable for capture in the database includes general information about the study, flood study analyses, surveys, mapping, flood mitigation strategies and digital copies of relevant documents (scanned if necessary).
 Existing studies can be linked to new studies and vice versa.
 New studies are submitted using the submissions page which includes all of the information entered.

 Once a study has been submitted, the metadata entered undergoes a quality assurance check by Geoscience Australia.
 During this process a submitted study may be returned to the submitter with a request for changes or additional information.
 Additional information that has been clearly missed during data entry, or missing appendices and other attachments may be sought.
 After the requests have been addressed the submitter can re-submit the study.

-The process of data entry into the Australian Flood Studies Database is summarised in Figure 2.
+The process of data entry into the Australian Flood Studies Database is summarised as shown below.

 The portal is currently under review and further details on data entry will be provided shortly.
 If you have any queries about the portal or data entry please email firstname.lastname@example.org.